Fellowship-Of-Intentional-Community/Debian-Webserver-Playbook/README.md

 create a new file in the `host_vars` directory or you can just modify the IP & host variables for the `fic-test` host.

-Run the ansible playbook.
-You can change the inventory file by using the `-i`
+Passwords and other secrets are stored in an Ansbile Vault file.
+You'll need to stick the password in `playbook/pass.secret`.
+You can edit or view password by running `ansible-vault edit group_vars/all/vault.yml`.
+If you're forking or re-using this playbook, you should replace our vault file with your own.

-flag:
+Now you can run the ansible playbook.
+You can specify a different inventory file using the `-i` flag:

 ```bash
 # To the production server